anthill/city-core/README.md

 node tools/unzipCUB3ds.js --out example/data --zip path/to/3Ddata/BATI3D_NT.zip
 ```

-It should take about 5 minutes in normal hardware.
+It should take about 2-3 minutes per exported "dalle" in normal hardware.
 This will extract all the buildings and other 3d objects from the open data in [.3ds format](http://en.wikipedia.org/wiki/.3ds).
 It will create thousands of binary files in `front/data/` as well as a file names `metadata.json`.

 ```bash
 npm run build